mitkonikov/manim-code/README.rst

 Contributing
 ~~~~~~~~~~~~

 This is a fairly small project, so I think there are many of you guys who can easily contribute to it!
 Feel free to contribute and suggest new features!
-The plans for the future are to make the array much more flexible and create different representations, such as 2D and 3D arrays, stacks, etc.
+The plans for the future are to make the array much more flexible and
+create different representations, such as 2D and 3D arrays, stacks, etc.

+Notes
+^^^^^

+You can build the project by first running ``poetry install`` and ``poetry build`` to build it into wheel files.